 Wedding Reception Photography Lighting

-In my first part of the wedding lighting series, I covered bridal details and preparations, and how I light them in a variety of situations.
+In my first part of the wedding lighting series, I covered bridal preparations and details, and how I light them in a variety of situations.
 For the second part, I discussed family portraits, and how I light them both indoors and outdoors.
-With the third part, I went through how I light wedding party portraits on a sunny day!
-Throughout the next part, I covered reception details.
+With the third part, I went through how I light for the wedding party portraits on a sunny day!
+Throughout the next part, I covered how I light the reception details.
 My most recent installation went through how I handle rainy, cold, snowy wedding days.

 In my final section of this master series, I will cover with you how I approach wedding reception lighting.
 The important thing to know for this portion of the Master Class is there are tons of ways any given photographer can light a wedding reception.
 I find that this is often the most flash-necessary portion of the day since events are occurring indoors or into the evening hours.

 Reception Lighting Scenarios